verklegarden/schnorr-on-evm/ERC.md

 ## Specification

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC-2119 and RFC-8174 when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC-2119 and RFC-8174 when, and only when, they appear in all capitals, as shown here.

 Let `G` be secp256k1’s generator and `Q` secp256k1’s order.
 Let `sk` be an secp256k1 secret key and `Pk = [sk]G` be the secret key’s public key in affine coordinates.
 Let `Pkₑ` be a public key’s Ethereum address, `Pkₓ` a public key’s `x` coordinate, and `Pkₚ` a public key’s `y` coordinate’s parity of size 1 byte with `1` if `y` is even and `0` if `y` is odd.
 Let `‖` be the concatenation operator performing a byte-wise concatenation.